SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Extreme (convulsions, prominent illusion)
 +2
-Also permanently disturbs target (per every +5 to diﬃculty of future interaction attempts)*
+Also permanently disturbs target (per every +5 to difficulty of future interaction attempts)*
 +1
 *May only be included if target is intelligent and can see the countenance change.